20k/crapmud_documentation/README.md

 \#dir -> opens the script directory (shared between users)

 \#edit scriptname -> creates or opens a script for editing

+\#edit_es6 scriptname -> creates or opens a script in es6/typescript mode.
+Will convert an es5 file to es6

+\#edit_es5 scriptname -> same as above, but will convert an es6 file to es5

+\#open scriptname -> opens a file for editing, but does not create

 \#clear_autos -> clears autocompletes